Do protein shakes make you fart?

-Protein powder can make you fart.
-It can also make your farts smell terrible.
-Many people assume that smelly farts are the price to pay for using protein powder, but this is simply not the case.
-Protein powder should not make you fart, and if it does, you need to find a new protein powder.
-Before you go ahead and switch brands, however, you need to understand what is making your fart in the first place (hint: it’s not the protein).
+Protein shakes can make you fart.
+They can also make your farts smell terrible.
+Many people assume that smelly farts are the price to pay for using protein supplements, but this is simply not the case.
+Protein shakes should not make you fart, and if they do, you need to find a new supplement.
+Before you go ahead and switch brands, however, you need to understand what is making your fart in the first place.

 Avoid food additives.

 Most protein powders are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
 This is because food additives are, generally speaking, hard to digest.
 They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.